arielf/cuts/README.md

 #### `cuts` requires minimal typing for simple column extraction tasks

-`cut` is hader to use and less friendly because it doesn't support reasonable defaults.
+`cut` is harder to use, and less friendly because it doesn't support reasonable defaults.
 For example:

 ```